irena-flextool/flextool/docs/reference.md

     - *scale_to_annual_flow* - will scale the time series to match the `annual_flow` so that the sum of inflow is multiplied by 8760/`hours_in_solve`
     - *scale_in_proprotion* - calculates a scaling factor by dividing `annual_flow` with the sum of time series inflow (after it has been annualized using `timeline_duration_in_years`)
 	- *scale_to_annual_and_peak_flow* - scales the time series to match the 'annual_flow' target while transforming the time series to match the highest load with the 'peak_inflow'
+ - `is_active` - is the model/node/unit active in a specific scenario: *yes* (if not defined, then not active).
+Only exist in Toolbox 0.7, before 5/2024.
+It is replaced by `Entity Alternative` sheet.

 ![image.png](./nodes.png)